vnijs/radiant/inst/base/tools/help/view.md

 #### Browse the data

 By default only 10 data rows are shown.
-You can change this setting through the `records per page` drop-down.
-Press the `Next` and `Previous` buttons at the bottom-right of the screen to move through pages of the data.
+You can change this setting through the 'records per page' drop-down.
+Press the 'Next' and 'Previous' buttons at the bottom-right of the screen to move through pages of the data.

 #### Sort